SoundDroid: History

-Lucasfilm started putting together a computer division right after Star Wars as an in-house project to build a range of digital tools for filmmaking.
-The audio project that became SoundDroid was done in close collaboration with the post-production division, Sprocket Systems, and later spun out as part of a joint venture called The Droid Works.
+The audio project that became SoundDroid was done in close collaboration with the Lucasfilm post-production division, Sprocket Systems, and in 1985 spun out along with the editing project as part of a joint venture called The Droid Works to market new tools for post production.
+The graphics project--what became Pixar was more complicated and sold off separately, to Steve Jobs in this same period.